 Each classroom and specialist facility building contains staff work rooms, in which every member of the teaching staff has a 'base'.
-The staffroom in the administration building is spacious; that building also contains staff showers and toilets.
+The staffroom has recently undergone an extensive renovation to enhance comfort and functionality.
+This building also includes staff showers and toilets, providing comprehensive amenities for our staff.